-How about I start with a place I loved long ago?
-My parents moved our family to Montana when I was in the second grade (I was around seven years old).
-I can remember campfires being a part of my life even then.
-We lived in a big yellow house with a long driveway.
-There was an apple orchard out front.
-I had a love-hate relationship with that orchard, sucking down liquid Benadryl before going out to climb the trees that called to me.
+Let me start with a story of a place I loved long ago.
+My parents moved our family to Montana when I was in the second grade (around seven years old).
+Campfires were a big part of my life back then.
+We lived in a large yellow house with a long driveway.
+The road that ran in front of our home had wild asparagus and rhubarb growing along the edge.
+Mom picked from the natural supply freely and baked rhubarb pies that Dad loved.

 Now it’s your turn.
 What is your most vivid childhood memory?
 Please share, I look forward to hearing from you even if it’s just a few lines.